publicissapient-france/oobank-kata/README.md

 9. Don’t use any getters/setters/properties

 ## Bank application
-Here are the different steps you can have to evolve your bank application

-- Simple bank deposit & withdrawal
+Think of your personnal bank account experience.
+When in doubt go for the simplest solution.

+- Basic account operation (deposit, withdrawal)
-- Transfer between bank customers
+- Transfer to another client in the same bank
+- Account statements (include all operations with date, amount and balance for each)
-- Printing of statements in the console
+- Printing account statements (to console)
-- Filtering for statements
+- Statement filters (time period, amount less than/greater than)